• Simple Item 3

 • 1

-Outstandind results for new sire Volstead
+Outstanding results for new sire Volstead

-The latest addition to our trotting roster for 2024, VOLSTEAD, had a stellar start to the juvenile season siring three of the four Nutrien Equine Trotting Classic winners at Melton .
+The latest addition to our trotting roster for 2024, VOLSTEAD, had a stellar start to the juvenile season siring three of the four Nutrien Equine Trotting Classic winners at Melton.
 The wins give him the enviable statistics of twenty winners from just 36 starters, thirteen of whom lined up in the finals on Saturday.

 Derek The Jet (VOLSTEAD) maintained his unbeaten record when he took out the $150,000 Nutrien Equine Classic (3YO Trotting Colts & Geldings) Final at Melton.
 Sent out tHe $1.28 favorite, Derek The Jet pressed forward at the start and won a spirited early battle for the lead over his main danger Val Thorens ($5) with Valentino settling in third place.
 Derek The Jet straightened in front and victory was sealed after Val Thorens galloped when challenging along the sprint lane and it was left to Locksley Cavalier, who charged home from back in the field, to fill second placing.
 Jack said the son of Volstead has been a project horse.